petervanmanen/minesweeper/README.md

 # minesweeper

-First attempt at a react typescript app.
+First go at a react typescript app.
+Its minesweeper but in react.

 npm start to run it locally